News

 Good news — 3D upload fees are being reduced, making them more affordable.
 3D items don't require Premium to publish, but upload fees still apply.
 The fee reduction incentivizes the shift toward 3D clothing.

-Can I publish items for personal use only without Premium?
+Can I upload items for personal use only without Premium?

 Will these UGC changes affect game items and trading?